-Usually when chemical vapors enter buildings through the foundation, the amount in indoor air is not high enough to affect most people’s health.
-Exposure to PCE may increase the risk of certain types of cancer based on studies in workers or animals breathing very high levels of PCE — thousands of times greater than what may be found at vapor intrusion sites).
+Long-term exposures to PCE may increase the risk of certain types of cancer based on studies in workers or animals breathing very high levels of these contaminants (thousands of times greater than what may be found at vapor intrusion sites).
 At high levels in the workplace, PCE can also cause neurological effects such as vision changes or delayed reaction time.

 What's being done

 Hennepin County reviewed historical reports during the summer of 2017 in preparation for future transfer of the site to the city of Minneapolis for site redevelopment.
 In July 2017, the county hired an environmental contractor to assess soil vapor concentrations.
 When the site was first investigated back in the early 2000s, looking for elevated soil vapor levels was not a standard practice.
 During the investigation, elevated levels of PCE vapors were found near offsite residential homes at concentrations of 35,000 ug/m3 and 16,000 ug/m3.

 Hennepin County contacted the MPCA Site Assessment Program in August 2017 because these detections which were above levels in a residential setting whereby the agency would take expedited action to investigate and correct the problem.